eldevigo/CoC-Python/README.md

 - If you don't have Python 3, please install Python 3 and Pip 3.
 I recommend the [Python Foundation Installation Guide](https://packaging.python.org/guides/installing-using-linux-tools/).
 - Download the project.
   - If you have git installed, you can run `git clone https://github.com/eldevigo/CoC-Python.git`
-  - If you don't have git, or you prefer not to use it, run `wget https://github.com/eldevigo/CoC-Python/archive/master.zip && unzip master.zip && rm master.zip`
+  - If you don't have git, or you prefer not to use it, run the following:
+  - `wget https://github.com/eldevigo/CoC-Python/archive/master.zip && unzip master.zip && rm master.zip`
     - On some distros you may need to install `wget` and/or `unzip`.
 If you're running one of these, I assume you know how to do this.
 - Enter the project directory: `cd CoC-Python-master`
 - Install project dependencies: `pip3 install -r requirements.txt`